Skip to content

 Note: If you have a real estate transaction “in process”, when a world “event” happens, your commission check(s) (and career) may hang in the balance.

-On June 23, 2016, United Kingdom and Northern Ireland citizens voted to leave the European Union.
+On June 23, 2016, citizens of the United Kingdom and Northern Ireland voted to leave the European Union.

-Shortly after, the British pound and Euros plummeted for the next weeks/months because currency traders and bond investors feared chaos (they were right).
+Shortly after, the British pound and the Euro plummeted for the next weeks and months because currency traders and bond investors feared chaos (they were right).

-The American dollar surged – interest rates plummeted as monies flowed from the UK / Europe, to the safety of the “global currency” – the US dollar.
+The American dollar surged – interest rates plummeted as money flowed from the UK and Europe to the safety of the “global currency,” the US dollar.